stan-alam/AWS/AWS_CSA/Chap02/notes.md

            There is no longer support for SOAP, although the legacy http endpoints are available.

-# Durability and Availability
+## Durability and Availability

 **Data durability and availability are related but are different concepts** Durability addresses the question, "Will my data still be there in the future?"
   Availability addresses the question, "Can I access my data right now?"
 S3 provides both very high durability and very high availability for your data.

 Amazon S3 standard storage is designed for 99.999~ durability and 99.99% of availability of objects over a given year.
 The odds of storing 10k objects with S3 servers expect to lose about a single object every 10 million years.
-S3 is achieves high durability by automatically storing data redundantly.
+S3 is achieves high durability by automatically storing data redundantly on multiple decices in multiple facilities within a region. **it is designed to sustain the loss of data in two facilities without loss of user data.** Amazon S3 provides a highly durable storage infrastructure designed for mission critical and primary data storage.

+     S3 storage offers very high durability at the infrastructure level, it is still a best practice to proectec against user-level accidental deletion or overwriting of data by using additional features such as versioning, cross-region replication, and MFA-delete

+## Data Consistency

+Changes in data may take time to propagate through the system. ( data is eventually consistent ) Data is automatically replicated across servers.
+As a result there can be situations where information of which you read immediately after an update may return stale data.

+For PUTS to new objects, this is not a concern-- S3 provides read-after-write consistency.
+However, for PUTS to existing objects ( object overwrite to an existing key )and for object DELETEs, Amazon S3 provides *eventual consistency*

+**Eventual consistency means that if you PUT new data to an existing key, a subsequent GET might return old data.
+This also applies to DELETE an object, a subsequent GET may return for the deleted object.
+In all cases **updates for eventually consistent reads the developer will get the new data or the old data, but never inconsistent mix of data**

+## Access Control

+**Amazon S3 is secure by default** when you create a bucket or object in S3, only you have access.
+To allow you to give controlled access to others, Amazon S3 provides both course-grained access controls ( AWS S3 Access Controls List [ACLs], and fine-grained access controls ( Amazon S3 bucket policies, AWS identity and Acess Management or **AMI** policies, and query-string authentication))

+S3 Access Control or ACLs